joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/README.md

 Default: "db,KEK"
 ```

+**Warnings:** If using the flag `--tpm-eventlog`, results in a warning or error, just ignore it.
+It means that operation is not supported on your specific device.
+Trying to force it can soft brick your device.

-Warning: Some firmware is signed and verified with Microsoft's keys when secure boot is enabled.
+Some firmware is signed and verified with Microsoft's keys when secure boot is enabled.
 Not validating devices could brick them.
 To enroll your keys without enrolling Microsoft's, run: `sbctl enroll-keys`.
 Only do this if you know what you are doing.

 Check the secure boot status again: